Best water bottle for MTB – stay properly hydrated without a riding pack

 Studs can become worn causing the bottle to fall off

-The Fabric Cageless bottle is a truly unique design that ditches the traditional cycling bottle cage and instead uses a lightweight mounting system to secure the bottle to your bike.
+The Fabric Cageless bottle is a unique design that ditches the need for a traditional cycling bottle cage and instead uses a lightweight mounting system.
 Removing the bottle cage saves the majority of the weight, but the bottle itself is quite light as well.

-As for the mounting mechanism, the Fabric Cageless bottle attaches to two studs through fitted grooves on the bottle itself.
-All you need to do to remove the bottle is slide it up and out, though remounting requires much more precision.
-In a race situation, the Fabric Cageless bottle might not be the best option - but for aesthetics, simplicity, and training, there is hardly a better minimalist option.
+As for the mounting mechanism, the Fabric Cageless bottle attaches to two studs through fitted grooves on the bottle.
+All you need to do to remove the bottle is slide it up and out, though we found remounting does require a much more precise technique which can be hard on the go.

-The Fabric Cageless is decently secure if you tighten up the studs sufficiently, despite its free-floating look.
 There are two different sizes to choose from, and you can take the larger 25oz version with you on longer rides.
-The cap isn’t self-sealing, so you’ll have to open and close it each time you take a drink, but the material is BPA-free so you won’t get that off-putting plastic taste.
+The cap isn’t self-sealing, which means opening and closing each, but the material is BPA-free so there was no off-putting plastic taste.
+It does make for a cool aesthetic and nice minimalist option.

 BackBottle

-Best cycling water bottle to slips into your jersey pocket
+Best cycling water bottle to slip into your jersey pocket

 Specifications